cwarren/jsdungeon/dev_notes.md

 3.b. a case in drawUI to route to the new mode

 4. add to gameCommands...
-4.a. import of the new actions map
-4.b. key bindings to get into the new mode from the appropriate modes (typically a PUSH_<NEW_MODE> binding) 4.c. key bindings for the new mode to leave (Escape -> pop ui state)
+4.a. import of the new actions map and add an entry for it in actionMaps 4.b. key bindings to get into the new mode from the appropriate modes (typically a PUSH_<NEW_MODE> binding) 4.c. key bindings for the new mode to leave (Escape -> pop ui state)